Yan Gomes Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets have the 18th-ranked team ERA among all MLB pitching staffs (4.42).
+- The Mets' 4.41 team ERA ranks 18th across all MLB pitching staffs.

-- Mets pitchers combine to allow 136 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- Mets pitchers combine to rank 18th in baseball in home runs allowed (138 total, 1.2 per game).

+- Peterson (3-7) gets the starting nod for the Mets in his 13th start of the season.
+He's put together a 5.65 ERA in 65 1/3 innings pitched, with 69 strikeouts.

+- In his most recent appearance on Friday against the Baltimore Orioles, the lefty tossed three scoreless innings while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.